fabiof17/Autograph/README.md

 CROK_oil_paint :

-	Shader applies a painterly effet to the image.
+	Applies a painterly effet to the image.

 CROK_pixel_stretch :